rekcuFniarB/netstatlive/README.md

 About
 -----

-Netstat Live is a graphical network connections monitor grouping by processes based on [this module](https://github.com/da667/netstat).
+Netstat Live is a graphical network connections monitor grouping by process names.
+Based on [this module](https://github.com/da667/netstat).

 Not all processes can be identified, non-owned process info  will not be shown, you would have to run as root to see it all.